24900271/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+## EXP-01  Mean and variance of a discrete  distribution
+## DATE: 28-09-2024

 # Aim :